sponrad/sponrad.github.io/projects.md

 permalink: /projects/
 ---

-Projects since 2011.
+Since 2011.
 A lot of these are abandoned, in loose order of activeness.

 **[Flash Force](http://www.flashforceapp.com)** - An upcoming mobile app that allows groups of people to flash patterns of light together in sync.
 I am in charge of app development and created the timing system.
 I made the iOS app using Swift, the server is Python/Django based, and the Android app might be React Native.